Be Part of a Pivotal Moment in History

 The American Civil Liberties Union of Hawaii's next Development Director will be a nonprofit professional who is looking for a meaningful opportunity in a proven and vibrant organization that makes profound differences in the lives of people all across our state.
 We take pride in our reputation of over 50 years of fighting the hard fight for people whose civil rights are challenged.
 And now—with never-before-imagined threats to civil liberties at the national level, the increased need to develop good policy at the local level, the still-evolving impacts of the COVID crisis on civil rights, and the 400-years overdue increased awareness of the impacts of systemic racism on every element of our society—it is the ideal time to join us and make a meaningful, positive long-term impact on the future of Hawai‘i and the United States!

-The position is based in Honolulu.
+This position is based in Honolulu.

 What you’ll do